Osteoporosis has become a huge public health issue and as our population ages, it’s bound to become even more prevalent.

 - Drinking soda leads to bone loss.

 - Beyond calcium, there are other minerals needed in smaller amounts to build strong bones.
-We know the most about the roles that magnesium, phosphorus, and zinc play.
+We know the most about the roles that magnesium, phosphorus, zinc, and boron play.
 It might be wise to use a good all-around mineral supplement in addition to one for calcium.

 - A diet that’s too high in protein can lead to loss of bone calcium.
 If you’re a hard-core carnivore, you may need to scale it back.
 And because of the negative effects of too much protein, some experts recommend that you not rely on dairy products as your primary source of calcium.